nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 In this row of examples, first we see a case where only intersecting mirror planes are used (p3m1).
 The motif is composed of 3 "halves" of animals: a lizard, fish, and bat.
 Their biaxial symmetry enables one to use only a half of a single animal to generate the other half; it is purely artistic talent that enables the three to together inside a single bounded triangle.
 The second example also contains a motif (person) with a mirror plane, however, in this case a 3-fold rotation center is present allowing different motifs to nest perfectly inside each other (p31m).
 The final example is one with glide planes (dashed lines) which bound 2-fold rotation centers (p2gg, or pgg for short).

 > "Some animal motifs, generally larger animals, are usually seen from the front or side, and so look silly when viewed upside down or at an angle.
 Escher was careful, at least in his later work, to avoid symmetries containing rotation when working with such animals.
 On the other hand, Escher writes: "When a rotation does take place, then the only animal motifs which are logically acceptable are those which show their most characteristic image when seen from above" <a href="#doris">[9]</a>.
 For example, insects and lizards occur frequently in Escher's work when rotation symmetry is present.
-Although Escher understood symmetry well and and knew of the mathematical classification of wallpaper symmetry groups from Polya's work, he was interested in creating new patterns rather than analyzing existing work.
-His technique, which will be explored in the next chapter, made little reference to symmetry groups." - Excerpt from <a href="https://mathstat.slu.edu/escher/index.php/Wallpaper_Patterns">https://mathstat.slu.edu/escher/index.php/Wallpaper_Patterns</a>
+Although Escher understood symmetry well and and knew of the mathematical classification of wallpaper symmetry groups from Polya's work, he was interested in creating new patterns rather than analyzing existing work." - Excerpt from [here](https://mathstat.slu.edu/escher/index.php/Wallpaper_Patterns)

 Allegedly, it was Escher's brother-in law who knew of George Polya and originally mentioned Polya's work to him.
 Escher hand-copied some of Polya's papers into his own notebooks to study the theory of symmetry.
 Polya was Conway's mentor and had a great influence on Conway's interests; Polya himself invented a naming scheme for crystallographic symmetries, though it is not among those commonly used today.
 In the next section I will review Conway's naming convention and why it is so elegant.